Eyelid surgery Perth

 A scratch on the cornea (the surface of the eye itself) while not serious, can be irritating and may take several days to heal.

-For further information on eye plastic or cosmetic surgery, contact Dr Patrick Briggs today.
-We look forward to assisting you.
+For further information on eye plastic or cosmetic surgery in Perth, contact Dr Patrick Briggs today.
+We look forward to assisting you with eye lid or eye lift surgery.